payne911/SR-ResCNN-Keras/README.md

 Using the network on an image that actually had a low resolution in the first place might not give the same results.

 ### Improvements that could be made

-You will notice subtle lines appearing in the output images at every 128 pixels.
-That's a residue of the network and it could be completely removed with a little bit of work to do overlapped predictions, but as I've already mentioned: I'm running into time constraints due to studies.
+To better counter the bias related to the learning of "reversing the reduction algorithm", different algorithms to reduce the size of the HR images should have been employed rather than always using the same one.

-Also, to better counter the bias related to the learning of "reversing the reduction algorithm", different algorithms to reduce the size of the HR images should have been employed rather than always using the same one.
+It might also be interesting to integrate more data augmentation within the training phase of the model.

 # Demonstrations
 The latest results came from the model that can take any size as input and that was trained with the `Adadelta` optimizer with a decent part of the whole dataset: